-You won’t see any changes so you need to open the “channels” palette from the window menu.
+You won’t see any changes so you need to open the "channels" palette from the window menu.
 Once you have done this, click on the lightness section as in fig.2.
-This will change the image to black and white and allow you to work on and sharpen just the lighter parts of the image, leaving the shaded and dark areas alone.
+This will change the image to black and white and allow you to work on and sharpen just the lighter parts of the image.
+This leaves the shaded and dark areas alone.

 To sharpen this area, go to;